cogment/cogment-doc/docs/reference/parameters.md

 An endpoint with this host (i.e. starting with "cogment://discover") is also called a **discovery endpoint**.

 The directory returns an actual endpoint where to reach the service; either a grpc endpoint (e.g. `grpc://10.5.134.2:9000`), or for an actor, it can also be a special endpoint (e.g. `cogment://client`).
-The result should be another discovery endpoint.
+The result should not be another discovery endpoint.

 The endpoint for the directory must be a grpc endpoint and is provided beforehand (e.g. for the [Orchestrator][../reference/cli/orchestrator.md], it is an option on start).

 With a **context discovery endpoint** there is no path in the URL, and some of the details of the service will be obtained from the context of the endpoint (i.e. where the endpoint was provided and for what).
 This type of endpoint is the simple form of discovery endpoints.

-When there is no query, it is in its simplest form and refered as a **pure context discovery endpoint**: "cogment://discover".
+When there is no query, it is in its simplest form and referred as a **pure context discovery endpoint**: "cogment://discover".
 It is the default in Cogment when no endpoint is provided by the user (where discovery endpoints are valid).

 Example of context discovery endpoints: